 Before concluding, we reaffirm our commitment to fostering equitable participation in SIGCHI venues.
 We acknowledge that much work remains to be done on addressing underrepresented voices in our community.
 Like other SIGCHI community support initiatives, our travel awards are committed to supporting diversity and inclusion, locally and globally, from a racial/ethnic perspective as well as attending to different dimensions of marginality, including cultural differences, social roles, sexual orientation and gender identity, structural positions, geographic marginality, physical/psychological marginality, as well as epistemic marginality.
 Multiple efforts are underway to dedicate more resources along these margins, and to be as inclusive as possible in all that we do.

 Our grant programs have been managed by two solid volunteer teams who gave significant input and feedback towards the redesign.
 The GMF/ECMF team consisted of Zhengjie Liu (alongside Susan Dray, Anicia Peters, Simone Barbosa, Matt Jones, and Gerrit van der Veer) while the SSTG team included Jofish Kaye (as well as A.J.
 Brush, Astrid Weber, Moira Burke, and Natalie Garrett).
+Even earlier versions of these programs drew from contributions made by Scooter Morris, Tom Erickson, and Aaron Quigley.
 The funds were disbursed by the ACM — Sade Rodriguez, Ashley Cozzi, and Farrah Khan.
 They will together oversee the GMTA program.